Between the Seleucid and Attalid Kingdom

 There are competing theories on the Attalid, Seleucid countermarks, where they were minted, at what exact time period, and whether or not there is any relationship to the introduction of Cistophori in Pergamon.
-Alain Bresson provides an exhaustive overview, with an overwhelming amount of data, that draws several conclusions:
+Alain Bresson (2014) provides an exhaustive overview, with an overwhelming amount of data, from which I extract several conclusions:

-After 175 BC, when Eumenes II introduced the new cistophori and created a closed currency system, countermarks granted Pamphylian tetradrachms the right to circulate in the kingdom (before the 160s BC reduction of autonomous Sidetan tetradrachms).
+After 175 BC, when Eumenes II of Pergamon introduced the new cistophori and created a closed currency system.
+Countermarks granted Pamphylian tetradrachms the right to circulate in the kingdom (before the 160s BC reduction of autonomous Sidetan tetradrachms).
 Before 169 BC and until perhaps 150, the Pamphylian tetradrachms with the Seleucid countermark (anchor, and facing helios head) were recognized in the Seleucid territory.

 Andrew Meadows, published data on locations, finds, countermarks and relative size of issues to inform the debate and hypotheses on the rationale for countermarking.
 He writes that counter-marking of Attic weight coins as “comparatively rare, and when it occurs appears from the surviving evidence to be highly episodic”.
 He gives an overview of 5 key events when this occurred: